Leah1977/LSH_Electricians_MS1/README.md

 ### *   Form not centering on page/overlapping footer.
         Adjust padding and css styling to fix centering issue and overlapping of footer.

+### *   Large area of white space appearing below gallery on services.html page.
+        Fix max-width on query to remove white space.

 ## Deployment Section

 ## Testing Section